-20.25 The NHS organisation will meet reasonable costs for the independent legal advice taken by an employee who signs a compromise agreement.
+20.25 The NHS organisation will meet reasonable costs for the independent legal advice taken by an employee who signs a settlement agreement.

-20.26 The payment rate must reflect value for money for the public sector with a clear rationale for sustainable cost savings (see paragraphs 20.19 to 20.23: Financial Case).
-When determining payment rates employers should take into consideration the relative costs of alternatives to a Mutually Agreed Resignation.
+20.26 The payment rate must reflect value for money for the public sector with a clear rationale for sustainable cost savings (see paragraphs 20.19 to 20.23 - Financial Case).
+When determining payment rates employers should take into consideration the relative costs of alternatives to a MAR.
 The amount should be sufficiently attractive to incentivise applications for the scheme, taking into account the level at which the minimum rate is set.
 Payments will need to be consistent and transparent and reflect the needs and objectives of the organisation.

 20.28 In line with good practice, any local MAR scheme will need to operate in line with the equal opportunities principles as set out in equality legislation.